CodingItWrong/codingitwrong.com/_posts/2024-03-08-simple-design-fewest-elements.md

 title: "Simple Design: Fewest Elements"
 ---

+_This is the third post in a [series about the Four Rules of Simple Design](/2024/03/06/simple-design-reveals-intention.html)._

 "Fewest elements" means that if there is a way to accomplish the same functionality with fewer programming elements, prefer the option with fewer.

 ## Many examples of fewest elements